Journeygault/Timmins_V3/readme.md

 - [x] CRUD completed for the appointments table.
 Can create, read, update, and delete records in the table through views.
-- [ ] validation of  date an time requested for an appointment
+- [ ] validation of  date and time requested for an appointment
 - [ ] Styling of the pages
 ## Extra features